romansorin/research/paper_content.md

 Total	24937.3684	56
 The f-ratio value is 0.08421.
 The p-value is .919361.
 The result is not significant at p < .10.

+Heatmaps were installed but due to technical errors did not record behavior.
+This is a common avenue of identifying/tracking behavior (cite something here)

 potential avenues:
 working heatmaps